 Make sure you have the right cover

 If you are renting out your property, you need to make sure you have special landlord insurance.
-If you have a standard building and contents insurance policy under your name and something goes wrong, your insurer may not pay out for any damages occurred.
+If you have a standard building and contents insurance policy under your name and something goes wrong, your insurance provider may not pay out for any damages occurred.
 If you are looking to purchase a policy, check out our Budget Insurance Landlord Insurance policy.

-Keep your insurer up to date
+Keep your insurance provider up to date

 Loss of rent